-Was it just a way of showing reverence to the almighty or was there more to it than that?
+Is it just a way of showing reverence to the almighty or is there more to it than that?

 When we look beyond the religious texts, it becomes clear that this customary practice is not only good for our spirit, but is also highly beneficial for our health and longevity.